Enigmatic-Smile/docs/stream/sdks/react-native/guide.md

 });
 ```

-For more details about this method, please check the [reference docs of the `verifyCard`](./reference#verifycardfromcardverificationconfiguration) function and its parameters.
+For more details about this method, please check the reference docs of the `Fidel.verifyCard` function and its parameters.

 > Important note: In order for card verification to be done successfully, make sure that you have set the `sdkKey` and `programId` properties correctly, as explained in this guide.

 # Optional: Set any of the other useful properties

-Please check our [SDK reference](./reference) for details about any other SDK properties that might be useful for your application.
+Please check our SDK reference page for details about any other SDK properties that might be useful for your application.

 # Frequently asked questions